ibexa/documentation-developer/docs/guide/limitations.md

 A Limitation to specify if the User has access to work on the specified translation.

 A user with this Limitation is allowed to:

-- create new content with the given translation(s) only
+- create new content with the given translation(s) only.
+This only applies to creating the first version of a Content item
 - edit content by adding a new translation or modifying an existing translation
 - publish content only when it results in adding or modifying an allowed translation